fruzyna/Easy-Jupyter-Git-Merging/README.md

 Alternatively, you could save it manually via: File > Download as > Python (.py)

 ## Converting back to a Notebook
-Simply run the included convert-to-notebook.py to convert liquor.py to a .ipynb, modify for any new notebooks.
+Simply run the included convert-to-notebook.py to convert all other .py files to .ipynb notebooks.
+This must be run with the same version of python that is used in Jupyter to ensure that the proper libraries are installed.